-The 15th Global Standards Collaboration meeting (Beijing, 30 August – 2 September 2010)
+The 16th Global Standards Collaboration meeting (Halifax, 30 October – 3 November 2011)

 Recognizing:

-that there is an agreed definition for the NGN concept developed by the ITU;

-that the NGN concept covers a range of applications including Public Switched Telephone Network/Integrated Services Digital Network (PSTN/ISDN) emulation, multimedia, video streaming and other services, based on standardized service building blocks;

-that all GSC Participating Standards Organizations (PSOs) are actively involved in the developing of NGN standards;

-that 3GPP and 3GPP2 have agreed to adopt a common “IP Multimedia Subsystem” (IMS)-based approach to implementing an NGN, that this approach is now being used in broadband fixed networks, including cable networks;

-that the scope of 3GPP has recently been expanded to encompass a “Common IMS” to address the needs of the ICT community beyond GSM/UTRAN, including wireline, cable, and fixed-wireless networks;

-that a call server approach has been included in the architecture for NGN;
+that the standardization of different phases of NGN is reaching its completion and feedback is gradually being received from various implementations of NGN;

+that there is a need to adapt to the key trends in society and technology by using future network technologies;

+that future networks are expected to make use of technologies such as resource virtualization, data/content centric networking, energy-saving capabilities, autonomic management, policy-based network optimisation capabilities, distributed mobile networking;

+a future network is a network able to provide services, capabilities, and facilities difficult to provide using existing network technologies;

+a future network is either a new component network or an enhanced version of an existing one, or a heterogeneous collection of new component networks or of new and existing component networks that is operated as a single network;

-that technologies supporting services such as messaging, Voice over IP (VoIP) and multimedia are now being deployed and are in service in a number of areas;
+that technologies supporting services such as messaging, Voice over IP (VoIP), multimedia as well as common IMS are now being deployed and are in service in a number of areas;

-that users of NGNs and interconnected networks will demand adequate Quality of Service and security;
+that users of future networks and interconnected networks will demand adequate Quality of Service (QoS), Quality of Experience (QoE) and security;

-that there are different stages of network evolution and therefore interconnection to/and between NGN environments is becoming an important issue to the deployment of NGN and the migration from legacy networks to NGN; and
+that there are different stages of network evolution and therefore interconnection to/and between NGN environments and future networks is becoming an important issue,

-that the industry requires technical integrity and coherence among interrelated specifications.
+that the industry requires technical integrity and coherence among interrelated specifications;

-that the evolution of the NGN is driven by innovations in user applications and network capabilities;
+that the evolution of future networks is driven by innovations in user applications and network capabilities;

+that high-bandwidth video, cloud computing, P2P application and OTT services will put a huge pressure on network resources;

-that interoperability continues to be important to NGN.
+that interoperability continues to be important to NGN and future networks.

 Considering:

-that NGN must interwork with and allow a migration path from existing networks and services;
+that NGN and future networks must interwork with and allow a migration path from existing networks and services;

-technical standards for NGN interconnection must become available in a timely and co-ordinated manner to allow global operation of NGN services including converged services;
+technical standards for NGN and future networks interconnection must become available in a timely and co-ordinated manner to allow global operation of services including converged services;

-that offering end-to-end multimedia services, including mobility support and IPTV, requires interconnection across different NGN implementations capable of supporting satisfactory security and end-to-end Quality of Service (QoS) and Quality of Experience (QoE);
+that offering end-to-end multimedia services, including mobility support and IPTV, requires interconnection across different NGN and future networks implementations capable of supporting satisfactory security and end-to-end QoS and QoE;

-that NGN has a significant role as an infrastructure supporting interworking among different networks (mobile and fixed) and multimedia services including convergence serviced, on the basis of a minimum number of globally agreed protocol profiles;
+that NGN and future networks have a significant role as an infrastructure supporting interworking among different networks (mobile and fixed) and multimedia services including convergence serviced, on the basis of a minimum number of globally agreed protocol profiles;

 that there is increasing demand for converged services with ubiquitous capabilities allowing users to obtain access to their services and profiles using any appropriate devices independent of the means of access (fixed, mobile, etc.);

-that there is increasing deployment of broadband access capabilities, both fixed and wireless, capable of supporting advanced services envisaged for NGN;
+that there is increasing deployment of broadband access capabilities, both fixed and wireless, capable of supporting advanced services envisaged forNGN and future networks;

-that NGN is being introduced within an evolving policy and regulatory environment;
+that future networks will be introduced within an evolving policy and regulatory environment;

-that there is a need to further globalize NGN standardization; and
+that there is a need to further globalize future networks standardization;

-that there is a need to develop NGN standards in a timely manner.
+that there is a need to develop future networks standards in a timely manner;

 that guidance is needed on mechanisms to enhance interoperability without compromising innovation and timely standards development and deployment;

-that rich content and features can be delivered to end users so that they can benefit from them in their daily life
+that rich content and features can be delivered to end users so that they can benefit from them in their daily life;

+that research and standardisation have to be brought closer to each other so that both parties can benefit from each other; and

+that the operational and user perspective should be strengthened.

 Resolves:

-to develop a globally consistent long term vision of the target NGN in ITU-T based on integrating national and regional perspectives;
+to develop a globally consistent long term vision of future networks in collaboration with ITU-T based on integrating national and regional perspectives;